 As for the powerplants under the bonnet, the new Range Rover comes with a choice of mild hybrid and plug-in hybrid options, using either six- or eight-cylinder engines producing between 300hp and 510hp!
 Buyers who choose a mild hybrid version won’t have to plug their machine in to get the most from it, because the smaller electric motor and battery that works alongside the engine are a ‘self-charging’ package.
 Plug-in hybrid versions will however, require a plug battery charge to provide their best performance.
 The bonus of that is electric-only capabilities – with up to 62 miles of range claimed to be possible before the engine needs to be started up.
 Of course, you can leave the car to its own devices and let it juggle petrol/diesel and electric power as it sees fit.
 For those who’d rather zip about on electric power full-time, Land Rover will introduce an EV version of the Range Rover in 2024.

 It’s fair to say the new Range Rover is a comprehensive new arrival, then, offering something for everyone, especially if you’re into luxury SUVs with the Land Rover seal of approval when it comes to cars that can actually go off-road.
 Naturally, this top-end Land Rover is priced to match; it starts from £94,400, meaning most Range Rovers you see out on the road in 2022 will probably have left the showroom costing over £100k, once a few options boxes are ticked.
-That’ll be no problem for those with deep pockets, but for everyone else, perhaps it’ll be worth waiting a few months until some cars find their way onto cinch.
-On that subject, this rather lovely 2017 Range Rover is up for almost bang on half the new car’s price.
-Just saying.
+That’ll be no problem for those with deep pockets, but for everyone else, perhaps it’ll be worth waiting a few months until some cars find their way onto our site pre-owned.